Dalian notes on rational Pontryagin classes: Manifold calculus and configuration categories

-is homotopy cartesian. \end{thm} Now I need to explain what these configuration categories are.
+which commutes up to a specified homotopy and is homotopy cartesian as such. \end{thm} It is time to explain what these configuration categories are.
 Let $k\in\NN$.
+Write $\uli k=\{1,2,\dots,k\}$.
 The space of maps from $\uli k$ to $M$ comes with an obvious stratification.
 There is one stratum for each equivalence relation $\eta$ on $\uli k$~.
 The points of that stratum are precisely the maps $\uli k\to M$ which can be factorized as projection from $\uli k$ to $\uli k\,/\eta$ followed by an injection of $\uli k\,/\eta$ into $M$.
 We construct a topological category $\config(M)$ (category object in the category of topological spaces) whose object space is

 that is, the topological disjoint union of the ordered configuration spaces of $M$ for each cardinality $k\ge 0$.
 By a morphism from $f\in \emb(\uli k\,,M)$ to $g\in\emb(\uli\ell\,,M)$ we mean a pair consisting of a map $v\co \uli k\to \uli\ell$ and a Moore homotopy $\gamma=(\gamma_t)_{t\in [0,a]}$ from $f$ to $gv$ such that $\gamma$ in reverse is an \emph{exit path} in the stratified space of \emph{all} maps from $\uli k$ to $M$.
 Equivalently, if $\gamma_s(x)=\gamma_s(y)$ for some $s\in [0,a]$ and $x,y\in \uli k$\,, then $\gamma_t(x)=\gamma_t(y)$ for all $t\in[s,a]$.
 (Andrade \cite{Andrade} uses the expression \emph{sticky homotopy}.)
 The space of all morphisms is therefore a coproduct